Margaret Crang: City Councilor: 1933–1937

 In 1933, Margaret Crang was elected to Edmonton's city council at the age of 23, as a Labour Party candidate.
 Crang received more than 10,000 votes, the second largest vote tally out of 17 council candidates, just behind 62-year old Rice Sheppard.
 Labour did well in this election, electing four of the five open aldermanic seats.
 (Because Edmonton used block voting, the leading party could take far more than its due share of seats.)
 Due to two Labour councillors carrying over from the previous election (staggered terms), Labour held a majority of seats on the 11-seat council after the 1933 election.

 Margaret Crang is the youngest person ever to be elected to Edmonton's city council.
 She was the second woman to be elected to Edmonton's city council and was the first person born in Edmonton to be elected to that body.
 She was also the only woman to serve on a city council anywhere in Canada at the time, being identified simply as "Woman Alderman" as far away as Winnipeg.

 Crang's re-election to council in 1935 made her the first woman to be re-elected to the Edmonton City Council.
 In this election, she was the most-popular candidate, taking more than 11,000 votes, coming in first place out of all the candidates.
-During this term, she was appointed as the youngest deputy mayor in Canadian history under Mayor Joseph Clarke.
+(The election at that time was held using a city-wide district where all the aldermanic candidates ran against each other.)
+During the 1935-1937 term, she served as the youngest deputy mayor in Canadian history under Mayor Joseph Clarke.
+She was the youngest deputy mayor in Canadian history and one of the first women in Canada to serve in that role.

-In 1937, Crang failed to get re-elected for a third term on city council.
+In 1937, Crang failed to be re-elected to city council.
 That year all Labour Party candidates failed to be elected, including her father, Francis Crang running for the school board.
-By the time of the 1937 election Margaret was the sole Labour member on council so her lack of success helped cause the pro-business Citizens Committee to hold unopposed power there.
+By the time of the 1937 election Margaret was the sole Labour member on council so with her defeat, the pro-business Citizens Committee held unopposed power.

 Edmonton voters turned away from Crang and other Labour candidates due to the city emerging from the Depression.
 Many of the province's major newspapers were criticizing the Social Credit government.
-Crang had run as joint labour-SC candidate in provincial by-elections, and her popularity was hurt by criticism of Aberhart's government.)
+Crang had run as a joint labour-SC candidate in provincial by-elections, and her popularity was hurt by criticism of Aberhart's government.